-- 1. Funds will be awarded as either a twenty (20) or thirty (30) year repayable loan, forgivable loan or a combination of both. - 2.
-The amount of NHTF funds available to an individual rental unit will be based on the per unit subsidy limits allowed by HUD and determined during underwriting analysis. - 3.
+- 1. Funds will be awarded as either a twenty (20) or thirty (30) year repayable loan, forgivable loan or a combination of both. - The amount of NHTF funds available to an individual rental unit will be based on the per unit subsidy limits allowed by HUD and determined during underwriting analysis. - 3.
 Repayable loans will be amortizing with an interest rate of zero percent (0%) to three percent (3%) for a minimum term and amortization period of twenty (20) years or a period that does not exceed thirty (30) years. - 4.
-If proposing market rate units as part of the project, a preliminary Financial Commitment for funding from a financial institution or other acceptable lender must be provided for the market rate units with the Tier II application submission.
-The final commitment letter must be received before an award agreement may be issued by SC Housing. - 5.
-The required thirty (30) year affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 6.
+The required thirty (30) year affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 5.
 Funds will be secured through an Applicant's execution of a Promissory Note and the recordation of a Mortgage.
-In the event the property is sold, all loans, both repayable and forgivable, become due and payable (as per the mortgage and security agreement "Due on Sale" clause). - 7.
-All applications will be underwritten such that they produce a Debt Coverage Ratio (DCR) of 1.30.
-If a 1.30 per unit debt coverage ratio produces cash flow per unit less than \$900, the underwriting will be adjusted such that the proposal will be able to reach \$900 per unit in annual cash flow. - 8.
-All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 9.
-The NHTF loan will be in a second mortgage position.
-For projects containing market rate units, SC Housing will only allow the NHTF loan to be subordinate to the HOME loan and fully amortized permanent financing from a conventional lender. - 10.
-NHTF loans will be deferred for ninety (90) days following project completion. - 11.
-Interest will NOT be charged on a NHTF loan during the construction phase of the project. - 12.
-All projects with six (6) or more units that are eligible for a NHTF award will be required to have at least 25% of the units in the project designated as NHTF units. - 13.
-Rehabilitation projects that propose extending any portion of a building beyond the original footprint of the building may not be assisted with NHTF dollars. - 14.
+In the event the property is sold, all loans, both repayable and forgivable, become due and payable (as per the mortgage and security agreement "Due on Sale" clause). - 6.
+All applications will be underwritten such that they will be able to reach \$900 per unit in annual cash flow. - All applications will be underwritten to ensure there will be cash flow sufficient to cover debt service.

+- 8. The NHTF loan will be in a mortgage position relative to the amount funded as compared to other funding sources committed to the development - 9.
+NHTF loans will be deferred for ninety (90) days following project completion. - 10.
+Interest will NOT be charged on a NHTF loan during the construction phase of the project. - 11.
+All projects with six (6) or more units that are eligible for a NHTF award will be required to have at least 25% of the units in the project designated as NHTF units. - 12.
+Rehabilitation projects that propose extending any portion of a building beyond the original footprint of the building may not be assisted with NHTF dollars. - 13.
 Farmland Sites determined to be unique, prime or statewide or locally significant agricultural property cannot be assisted with NHTFs.
-The following must be provided for each proposed site with the Tier II Application: - 1.
-A map from the Web Soil Survey showing the project site is not unique, prime or statewide or locally significant agricultural property. https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm
+A map from the Web Soil Survey showing the project site is not unique, prime or statewide or locally significant agricultural property must be provided with the Application. https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm